Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 This is the mode by default: with this settings images will be separated by the decoder if an after margin different than zero is detected.
 Most of the games are happy with that and in particular the Game Boy Camera.
 For most of the users this mode will be enough, no need to go farther.

-**Idle mode or printing with Timeout message**
+**Idle mode or printing with a time out message**

 Set gbp_serial_io.cpp and Main_Decoder.m like this:

     #define GBP_PKT10_TIMEOUT_MS 15000 in gbp_serial_io.cpp line 39
     Timeout_printing=1;  in Main_Decoder.m line 13

 In idle mode, the printing command from the Game Boy is not taken into account.
-Instead, you have to wait for the "TimeOut" message to appear into the Arduino serial (which means that the serial is idle) before making another print.
+Instead, you have to wait for the "Memory Waterline" string to appear into the Arduino serial (which means that the serial is now idle) before making another print.
 This allows the decoder to know how to assemble images that contains inner margins or no margin at all.
 Remind that the real printer uses a roll of paper that you decide to cut manually, so certains games do not care of the printing margins.
 So you have to force a bit the image separation in order to get the nice printing wanted by the programmers.

-Games that can take advantage from the "TimeOut" or idle mode are (for example):
+Games that can take advantage from the idle mode are (for example):
 - *Nakayoshi Cooking (3, 4 and 5), Mc Donald's Monogatari, Hello Kitty no Magical museum and Nintama Rantarou GB: Eawase Challenge Puzzle.
 They generate splitted image files in Automatic mode due to weird printing protocol with very long lag times in-between chunks of images and/or inner margins.*
 - *Mary-Kate and Ashley Pocket Planner and E.T.: Digital Companion have the exact inverse problem : they always print images with no margin by default.
-Using TimeOut image splitting is mandatory.*
+Using time out image splitting is mandatory.*
-- *In general, each time you used the Automatic mode, if the images decoded are splitted, stuck together or in brief, not what you expect in terms of assembly, use idle mode with TimeOut separator to print.*
+- *In general, each time you used the Automatic mode, if the images decoded are splitted, stuck together or in brief, not what you expect in terms of assembly, use idle mode with time out separator to print.*

 **Some more technical trivia**